Skip to main content

 • music

-The music in the game is widely praised for its atmospheric quality, with a solid soundtrack that enhances the overall experience and evokes a sense of post-apocalyptic melancholy.
-While the in-game music and sound effects are described as relaxing and moody, some users noted that the menu music can become repetitive over time.
-Overall, the combination of effective sound design and engaging gameplay contributes to a comfortable and immersive gaming experience.
+The music in the game is generally praised for its atmospheric quality, with a solid soundtrack that enhances the overall experience and evokes a sense of post-apocalyptic melancholy.
+While the in-game music is described as relaxing and fitting, some users noted that the menu music can become repetitive over time.
+Overall, the combination of good gameplay and effective sound design contributes positively to the game's ambiance.

 • “The menu music was very short and got repetitive if you spent any amount of time on the menu.”